nfasano/sentimentAnalysisClassifier_blmTweets/README.md

 ### Future Work
-Build ensemble classifiers, bi-gram, and tf-idf instead of bag of words.
+Build ensemble classifiers, tune a pre-trained large language model (e.g. chatGPT) for sentiment classication, bi-gram, and tf-idf instead of bag of words.